oskariorg/oskari-docs/community/gallery/hsy_mapservice.md

 ### We use Oskari to create news to public
 "We use Oskari in quite many use cases.
-In the open side which you can go see at [https://kartta.hsy.fi/](https://kartta.hsy.fi/) our customers have a possibility to download some of the datasets we provide, using special Oskari tool called the **Download basket**
-- it is a tool we developed together with other Oskari community organisations and one of the first community bundles created for Oskari.
+In the open side which you can go see at [https://kartta.hsy.fi/](https://kartta.hsy.fi/) our customers have a possibility to download some of the datasets we provide, using special Oskari tool called the **Download basket**.
+It is a tool we developed together with other Oskari community organisations and one of the first community bundles created for Oskari.
 Some of the datasets are also available through the open service in realtime, like air quality."

 "We use Oskari also to create news to public about certain phenomena using the embedded map functionality Oskari provides",